Find Cheap Renters Insurance Quotes in Your Area

 Renting is vastly more popular than owning in New York.

-Of the 3,142,405 occupied housing units in New York City, a little over two-thirds are rented and just one-third are owned by the people who live in them.
+Of the 3,191,691 occupied housing units in New York City, a little over two-thirds are rented, while less than one-third are owned by the people who live in them.

-This is a stark contrast with the U.S. as a whole, where 63.8% of homes are occupied by the people who own them.
+This is a stark contrast with the U.S. as a whole, where 64.4% of homes are occupied by their owners.

 Costs of renting vs. owning

-Owners spend more money, but renters put more of their income towards their homes.
+Owners pay more for housing, but renters put more of their income towards their homes.

 In New York City, homeowners tend to spend substantially more per month on their total costs of housing than renters do.
-The median monthly cost of homeownership (with a mortgage) in New York is $2,588.
-And 36% of homeowners spend more than $3,000 per month on housing.
+The median monthly cost of homeownership (with a mortgage) in New York is $2,791 per month.
+And 43% of homeowners spend more than $3,000 per month on housing.

-Meanwhile, the typical monthly rent in NYC is only $1,340, and 28% of New York renters spend less than $1,000 per month.
+Meanwhile, the typical rent in NYC is only $1,489 per month, and 24% of New York renters spend less than $1,000 per month.

-However, the discrepancy in housing expenses evens out considerably when looking at total percentage of housing costs.
+However, the discrepancy in housing expenses evens out considerably when looking at how much of their income New Yorkers spend on housing.
 In fact, renters tend to spend a slightly higher proportion of their overall income on their homes.
-While both owners and renters in NYC commonly spent more than 35% of their income on housing, renters did so more frequently (45% versus 38%).
+While both owners and renters in NYC commonly spent more than 35% of their income on housing, renters did so more frequently (43% of the time versus 35%).

-Note that in all cases, "homeowners" only describes homes with an active mortgage.
+Note that in all cases above, "homeowners" only describes homes with an active mortgage.

 Home size in NYC by bedroom

-The size of homes in New York City varies considerably, but it tends to be on the smaller side compared to the national average.
-Out of the 3.45 million homes in the city, 70.5% have two bedrooms or fewer.
-And 8.1% of New York City's homes are studios (one-room apartments), which are nearly four times more common in New York City than throughout the U.S. as a whole.
+Home sizes in New York City vary considerably, but they tend to be on the smaller side compared to the national average.
+Out of the 3.45 million homes in the city, 69.9% have two bedrooms or fewer.
+And 8.4% of New York City's homes are studios (one-room apartments), which are nearly four times more common in New York City than throughout the U.S. as a whole.

 Homes by number of bedrooms in New York City